Protection against Jellyfish

 The Irukandji is mainly found in Australian waters.
 However, this type of jellyfish has also been spotted in the Indian Ocean near Thailand and Hawaii.
 Because of the warming of seawater temperature, the habitat of the box jellyfish is increasing.

-Irukandji (Carukua barnesi)
+Irukandji (Carukua barnesi) or box jellyfish

 Australian sea wasp

 The Australian sea wasp also belongs to the box jellyfish but is more visible in the water compared to the Irukandji.
 The jellyfish has tentacles that can grow up to three metres.